stepheweffie/howToBuildAnyWebsiteWithNode.js/README.md

 Welcome to Node.js
 ==================

-<b>Purpose of this repository</b>: Create the most up to date & engaging book for Node.js allowing
+<b>Purpose of this repository</b>: Create the most up to date, engaging, & free book for Node.js allowing
 readers to build any website with Node.js!

 <h2>Here is the book</h2>